vaish-singh06/XFactor/README.md

 # XFactor
-this is my first git Repository.
+This is my first git Repository.